numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ### Step 2: Modify loadbalancer.tf

-To ensure that the ALB for handling incoming HTTP traffic on port 80 and distributes it evenly across the instances in the ASG, we modified the `loadbalancer.tf` file as follows:
+To ensure that the ALB handles incoming HTTP traffic on port 80 and distributes it evenly across the instances in the ASG, we modified the `loadbalancer.tf` file as follows:

 ```terraform
 resource "aws_lb" "alb" {